batudal/honestwork-docs/docs/interface/skills.md

 ![Details Section](./images/skills-details.png)

 - At the top, you'll find creator name and title.
+This bar is also an external link to creator profile.
 - In the middle, you'll find the image gallery which takes up to 8 images.
 - Finally, description and external links follow.